-Internet Explorer 9 and earlier might not offer to remember your password if you’ve previously declined to store the password by clicking “No” in the prompt, when the auto-complete feature was on.
+Internet Explorer might not offer to remember your password if you’ve previously declined to store the password by clicking “No” in the prompt, when the auto-complete feature was on.
 This is because, you opted for No, this keyword “No” is stored as an entry in the Password List.
 The word ‘No’ or data is stored as a list because you may have more than one username/password pair for a given page.

 So, unfortunately even if you want to reverse the decision and allow IE to save your password, you can’t do so.
 Here’s what you can try at least.
 If you succeed you can overcome this limitation and force your browser to remember the password…again!!